4 Min Read

 Activist shareholder Cevian Capital, ABB's second-largest shareholder, has lobbied to separate the business, saying ABB is now too complex and difficult to run.

-because of the benefits it provides to the group as a whole.
+But ABB appears to be leaning towards keeping the business because of the benefits it provides to the group as a whole.

 "Power Grids doesn't have to be spun off."